PlaidCloud/website/content/en/docs/concepts/policy/limit-range.md

 <!-- overview -->

-By default, containers run with unbounded [compute resources](/docs/concepts/configuration/manage-resources-containers/) on a Kubernetes cluster.
+By default, containers run with unbounded [compute resources](/docs/concepts/configuration/manage-resources-containers/) on a PlaidCloud cluster.
 With resource quotas, cluster administrators can restrict resource consumption and creation on a {{< glossary_tooltip text="namespace" term_id="namespace" >}} basis.
 Within a namespace, a Pod or Container can consume as much CPU and memory as defined by the namespace's resource quota.
 There is a concern that one Pod or Container could monopolize all available resources.
 A LimitRange is a policy to constrain resource allocations (to Pods or Containers) in a namespace.